j-noon/horrorhouse/README.md

 ## game rooms
 Depending on which room your in the image will display the room.
  - Hidden clicks - Hidden buttons to naviagte into the next room.
+ - hints button - depending on which room your in if you ask for a hint a specified hint will display.
  ## Token checker
  - Hidden Token - The token you need to leave the room can be found at all times.
  - Token Input - A field of where you can only input text and it checks to see weather the token is correct or not.